Treating Behavioral Health Patients in Non-Behavioral Health Settings

 - Use of non-physical intervention skills (de-escalation).

-- Choosing the least restrictive intervention based on assessment of the patient and environment.
+- Choosing the least restrictive intervention based on an assessment of the patient and environment.

 - Safe application of restraint and seclusion.